1956 Jaguar D-Type

 |Other 1:||Body Number: XD-656|

-This fiberglass-bodied Roadster features a number of performance enhancements including: Weber carbs, 5 speed transmission, rack and pinion steering, high torque starter, electronic distributor, and an Alloy radiator with auxiliary electric fan.
+This fiberglass-bodied Roadster features a number of performance enhancements including: Weber carbs, a Getrag 5 speed transmission, rack and pinion steering, high torque starter, electronic distributor, and an Alloy radiator with auxiliary electric fan.
 On the inside, the D-Type features a luxurious full-leather interior, full instrumentation, and a Mota Lita steering wheel, while the exterior of the car features period correct Badges, turn signals, side Exhaust Pipes, accented white stripes and racing insignia, and rests atop a set of Dunlop Racing Wheels.
 Don't miss this opportunity to experience one of Jaguar's most elite classic models!

 Designed specifically to win the Le Mans 24-hour race, the slippery D-Type was produced by Jaguar Cars Ltd. between 1954 and 1957.
 Sharing the straight-6 XK engine and many mechanical components with its C-Type predecessor its structure however was radically different.
 Innovative monocoque construction and aerodynamic efficiency integrated aviation technology in a sports racing car, some examples including a renowned vertical stabilizer.
 Engine displacement began at 3.4 litres, was enlarged to 3.8 L in 1957, and reduced to 3.0 L in 1958 when Le Mans rules limited engines for sports racing cars to that maximum.
 D-Types won Le Mans in 1955, 1956 and 1957.
 After Jaguar temporarily retired from racing as a factory team, the company offered the remaining unfinished D-Types as XKSS versions whose extra road-going equipment made them eligible for production sports car races in America.
 In 1957 25 of these cars were in various stages of completion when a factory fire destroyed nine of them.
 Total production is thought to have included 18 factory team D-Types, 53 customer cars and 16 XKSS versions.